PHart3/2-groups-agda/README.md

 - `HoTT-Agda/`

-  A stripped down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with many changes and additions motivated by our construction of the biadjoint biequivalence and by the work on Sính triples.
+  A stripped-down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with many changes and additions motivated by our construction of the biadjoint biequivalence and by the work on Sính triples.